Pathway-Guides/Machine_learning/README.md

 pip install -r requirements.txt
 ```
 ## **Our Model**
-we have followed some step to creat model
+we have followed some step to creat model:
 **Step one: data preprocessig**
 Data didn't need much processes:
 * Checking any missing data.